 - Eco Passenger offers a calculator to compare the energy consumption, CO2 emissions and other environmental impacts of planes, cars and trains.

-Can I tree plant for carbon?
+Can I plant a tree for carbon?

 A carbon donation funds the maintenance and protection of the existing trees and woods cared for by the Woodland Trust.
 This includes encouraging the natural growth of new trees through the process known as natural regeneration.
 If you would like to plant a tree, trees are available to purchase from our shop.